uphold/topper-docs/docs/widgets.md

 </Tabs>

 In order to prevent social and replay attacks, a **bootstrap token** will only be valid for 60 seconds after its issue time (from the `iat` claim).
 A **bootstrap token** may only be used to create a session one time, any subsequent attempts to create a session with the same token will be rejected.

+## A note about security {#a-note-about-security}

+For security reasons, the **widget id** and **key id** we provide for the sandbox and production [environments](./environments.md) will be different.
+Moreover, you should not use the same signing key for both environments.

+As the name implies, signing private keys should be kept secure.
+Do not expose them to clients.
+If a signing private key is compromised in any of the environments, reach out to us and we will delete the associated public key from your widget.